01 of 09

 Gather and organize the small appliances you need to pack.
 Be aware of parts that are made of glass and fragile pieces.
 These should be packed more carefully.

 If there's a chance that you will not unpack or need certain appliances right away, plan to group these together in one or more packages, and label all of the contents of each package.
 If you find that you don't have the space or need for these appliances after you move, they'll be easy to store until you need them.
 And with... clear labeling, you won't spend time rummaging through all the boxes for one specific appliance.Continue to 2 of 9 below.

 02 of 09

-First, clean and dry all appliances thoroughly before packing.
+Clean and thoroughly dry each appliance before packing it.
 Make sure you remove any parts that are loose, such as the glass tray from inside the microwave.Continue to 3 of 9 below.

 03 of 09

-Any additional parts, such as the microwave tray or blender blades, need to be handled according to their fragility.
-If there are any instructions on how to reassemble, write them out on a piece of paper and attach to the part before wrapping.Continue to 4 of 9 below.
+Separate all loose/removable parts from each appliance, such as a microwave tray or blender blades.
+These need to be handled according to their fragility.
+If there are any instructions on how to reassemble the appliance, write them out on a piece of paper and attach the paper to the part before wrapping it.Continue to 4 of 9 below.

 04 of 09